abouanich/QuaDS/README.md

     pip install -r requirements.txt

 ## Usage
-You have to put your data files in the case : /data You have to say in the config_file.yml the different parameters :
+In the example test, the datafile is in the repository: /data You have to say in the config_file.yml the different parameters :
   - directory of data and results
   - names of datafile, and output files